Shachar-Barel/Ex2/README.md

 # Ex2: Simple Spreadsheet Project

-Hello, this is my project for Ex2.
+Hello! this is my project for Ex2.
 It's a basic spreadsheet program where you can enter text, numbers, and formulas into a grid of cells.
 You can also save your work to a file and load it back later.

 ## Files